Search results for

 Wireless charging has the potential to generate excess heat, which can negatively impact battery health.

 You’ll find that some of the best wireless chargers include a cooling fan to keep temperatures under control.
 The vast majority of public and in-car wireless chargers don’t include one, but these are typically restricted to lower power outputs like 5W.
-At such low wattages, there’s next to no heat generated so your device won’t overheat either.
+At such low wattages, there’s little heat generated so your device won’t overheat either.
+The downside is that it will take several hours to fully recharge your phone.

 We expect wireless charging efficiency to improve in the coming years with the release of the updated Qi2 standard in 2024 flagship smartphones.
 It adds magnets around the wireless charging coil, which helps minimize losses due to improper placement.